TCP header have minimum size of 20 bytes and maximum of 60 bytes. TCP is used only for unicast communication. Multicast is not supported by TCP.

-But for some application storing the data in buffer and then sending will not work.
+For some application storing the data in buffer and then sending will not be acceptable.
 For example telnet.
 In telnet whatever we type should be sent immediately to server TCP should not buffer the data.

 To deal with such situation we have PUSH flag in tcp header.
 Whenever application need to send data immediately to server it sends data with PUSH flag set.
-When TCP receive the data with PUSH flag TCP will take all the data that it have received from application and whatever it have in the buffer and send that data to server without waiting for buffer to get filled.
+When sender TCP gets a data with psh flag it take all data in buffer and send it.
+When server receive the data with PUSH flag TCP will take all the data that it have received and whatever it have in the buffer and send that data to application without waiting for buffer to get filled.

 TCP send data on FIFO bases.
 TCP treat all data as equal.
 If we want to prioritize some data we can use urgent flag.
 Lets say you have some data in buffer with normal operation tcp will process the data with FIFO.
 But if you want to process some data before any other data Urgent pointer can be used.

 Urgent pointer tells to the receiver to process some data specified by urgent pointer first before other data.
 We can say when URG flag is set then the receiving machine will not wait till all queued data is process instead it will take the urgent data and sent it to application before any other data in buffer.